Bayesian inference on Cox regression models using catalytic prior distributions: Review of existing methods

 where $\mathbf{R}_{i}:=\{j:Y_j\geq Y_i \}$ is the collection of subjects who are at risk at time $Y_i$.
 The estimator obtained by maximizing \eqref{PL} is also referred to as MPLE, when the context is clear.

-This estimator can be efficiently determined using the Newton-Raphson method.
-Regularization of MPLE can be achieved by adding the $\ell_1$-penalty \citep{tibshirani1997lasso} or the $\ell_2$-penalty \citep{hoerl1970ridge} to the negative log partial likelihood.
-These regularization methods correspond to Lasso and Ridge, respectively.
-We shall investigate the performance of these two approaches in our simulation.
+MPLE can be regularized with an $\ell_1$ \citep{tibshirani1997lasso} or $\ell_2$ \citep{hoerl1970ridge} penalty on the negative log partial likelihood, corresponding to Lasso and ridge regression.

-When the number of covariates $p$ is fixed and the sample size $n$ is large, asymptotic properties of the MPLE have been extensively studied in the literature \citep{tsiatis1981large,andersen1982cox,wong1986theory,murphy2000profile}.
-When $n$ is small, however, the MPLE is known to be unstable and some of the estimates may diverge to infinity \citep{Bryson1981}.
-In addition, when $n$ is large but $p$ scales with $n$, the estimated coefficients may have exaggerated magnitudes, leading to a bias away from zero \citep{zhang2022modern}.
-In the supplementary material A.5, we reproduce a simple simulation in \cite{zhang2022modern} to illustrate the biased behavior of the MPLE when the dimension is large.
-The unstable and biased behaviors of the MPLE in large dimensions necessitate alternative estimation methods.
+With fixed $p$ and large $n$, the asymptotic properties of the MPLE are well-studied \citep{tsiatis1981large,andersen1982cox,wong1986theory,murphy2000profile}.
+However, when $n$ is small, the MPLE becomes unstable, with some estimates diverging to infinity \citep{Bryson1981}.
+In addition, when $n$ is large but $p$ scales with $n$, the estimated coefficients may have inflated magnitudes and be biased away from zero \citep{zhang2022modern}.
+We illustrate the biased behavior of the MPLE in Appendix F.